CracklenRelaxle/NPS/datasets/datasetnotes.md

 seems successful. ran `zeek -C -r LogAscii::use_json=T` on the largest file to ensure that Zeek appends the logs and doesn't replace.
 It does append.
 Moving logs to hamming

 ## current state
-Need to use zeek to generate logs about PCAP, then compare Flow ID of the csv with Zeek ID to label zeek logs as malicious or benign
+Need to match zeek logs to CSV malicious and benign labels